 The GAMUT Network - GAMUT Fact Sheet

-iUTAH researchers have developed and deployed an ecohydrologic observatory to study water in ‘Gradients Along Mountain to Urban Transitions’ (GAMUT).
+iUTAH researchers developed and deployed an ecohydrologic observatory to study water in ‘Gradients Along Mountain to Urban Transitions’ (GAMUT).
 The GAMUT Network measures aspects of climate, hydrology, and water quality along a mountain-to-urban gradient in three watersheds that share common water sources (winter-derived precipitation) but differ in the human and biophysical nature of land-use transitions.
-Designing GAMUT was a 12-month process involving faculty and technicians from across Utah’s research-intensive institutions: Brigham Young University, the University of Utah, and Utah State University.
+See this published paper for more information on the design and implementation of GAMUT.

 There are three watersheds with sites in the GAMUT Network.
 Click on the links to preview data and learn more about each watershed.

 GAMUT includes state-of-the-art sensors at aquatic and terrestrial sites for real-time monitoring of common meteorological variables, snow accumulation and melt, soil moisture, surface water flow, and surface water quality.
 These figures show a typical GAMUT climate site and a typical GAMUT water quality site.

 The collection and dissemination of data from the GAMUT Network is supported by various cyberinfrastructure applications illustrated by this workflow and described in this published paper.
 Access to real-time sensor data from the GAMUT network is available to researchers, educators, and other stakeholders via online visualization .